Antitrust & Foreign Investment Partner, Paris / Brussels

 Thomas is a partner in Linklaters’ Antitrust and Foreign Investment Group.

 He has expertise in all aspects of competition law, including merger control (before the European Commission and the French Competition Authority as well as coordinating multi-jurisdictional clearances), behavioural practices (cartel and abuse of dominance cases) and private damages claims.

-Thomas is a longstanding advisor to clients in the automotive, healthcare and retail sectors.
-He has particular expertise in the pharmaceutical sector, having closely advised a leading player for more than ten years.
+Thomas is a longstanding advisor to clients in the automotive, healthcare, tech and retail sectors.

 Thomas has been involved in several major transactions and landmark cases.
 Highlights include advising: